Jessica Landström

 Jessica Elin Maria Landström (born 12 December 1984) is a former Swedish football forward who has represented the Sweden women's national football team at the 2008 Olympic Football Tournament, the 2009 UEFA Women's Championship and the 2011 FIFA Women's World Cup.
-At club level she has played for Damallsvenskan teams Djurgårdens IF, Hammarby IF DFF, Linköpings FC and Kopparbergs/Göteborg FC.
+At club level she has played for Damallsvenskan teams Djurgårdens IF, Hammarby IF, Linköpings FC and Kopparbergs/Göteborg FC.
 She has also played for 1.
 FFC Frankfurt of Germany and Sky Blue FC of the United States.

 Club career

-After starting her career with four years at Djurgårdens, Landström played for Hammarby IF DFF as a forward from 2005–2007.
-A few weeks after her debut and first goal for the Swedish national team, she was signed by Linköpings FC to replace the departing Frida Östberg.
+After starting her career with four years at Djurgårdens, Landström played for Hammarby IF as a forward from 2005 to 2007.
+A few weeks after her debut and first goal for the Sweden women's national team, she was signed by Linköpings FC to replace the departing Frida Östberg.
 The transfer multiplied her salary by nearly six times; when with Hammarby, she made about $500 a month, whereas she reportedly banked up to $3,000 playing for Linköpings.
 She intended that the transfer would help to secure her spot on the national squad for the 2008 Beijing Olympics.

 Landström scored 11 goals in 17 games in 2008 and decided to stay with Linköpings for the 2009 season, in which the club collected a league and cup "double".
 She scored against Umeå in the 2–0 Swedish Cup final win.

 In November 2009 Landström signed a professional contract with American WPS team Sky Blue FC.
 After starting three of nine appearances for Sky Blue, Landström negotiated a release and accepted a two-year contract from FFC Frankfurt in July 2010.
 She criticised the American club for a lack of leadership and expressed the hope that playing in Germany would provide better preparation for the 2011 FIFA Women's World Cup.

 Landström agreed a deal to return to Djurgårdens in April 2012, but with Frankfurt still in the UEFA Women's Champions League, the German club insisted on her staying until the end of their season before she was eventually allowed to complete the move.

 When Djurgårdens were relegated at the end of the 2012 season, Landström transferred to Kopparbergs/Göteborg FC.
 She was signed as a direct replacement for Christen Press, Göteborg's top goalscorer who had departed for Tyresö FF.
 After leaving Göteborg, Landström did not play in 2014 but was training with former club Hammarby ahead of the 2015 campaign.